 We acknowledge and respect Indigenous Australians and the connection they have to the land on which we live and work.

-With four active mines, and many other project areas being actively worked by Mineral Resources, a significant amount of cultural heritage survey work is undertaken with our Traditional Owner partners.
+With four active mines and various other active Mineral Resources project, significant cultural heritage survey work is undertaken with our Traditional Owner partners.
 Land Use Agreements continue to be negotiated in new work areas and have been put in place with Native Title claim groups for many of our projects.

-To increase our Indigenous employment we have put in place a range of initiatives, including training programmes and a talent identification and retention strategy for Indigenous employees.
+To increase our Indigenous employment we have put in place a range of initiatives, including training programs and a talent identification and retention strategy for Indigenous employees.

 Our current Indigenous participation and engagement initiatives include: